 If you’ve been through divorce, you remember the day that changed your life forever.
 For me, it was Easter.
-I had just found out about an 8 month affair and rather than deal, my ex put himself in the hospital.
-I was left to protect our girls, 5, 3, and 11 months old who no matter what came my way, managed to keep me going.
+My husband had made some extremely selfish choices and I was left to protect our girls, 5, 3, and 11 months old who no matter what came my way, managed to keep me going.

 This was me walking to my first Easter celebration alone.
 I had 3 babies and a dog as I walked up to greet my entire family who were full of questions I didn’t have the answer to.